aaroncolaco/conmon-elixir/README.md

 https://hexdocs.pm/nerves/targets.html#content

 ## Getting Started
+- Clone repository

-To start your Nerves app:
+- To start your Nerves app:
   * `export MIX_TARGET=my_target` or prefix every command with `MIX_TARGET=my_target`.
 For example, `MIX_TARGET=rpi3`
   * Install dependencies with `mix deps.get`
   * Create firmware with `mix firmware`
   * Burn to an SD card with `mix firmware.burn`
+  * OR run on host with `iex -S mix`

+- To ssh to the pi and access console on your local network you can run: `ssh con_mon.local`
+- To check logs: Run `ConMon.StateServer.get_state` in the iex console

 ## Contributors:
 - [Aaron Colaco](http://aaroncolaco.com)